 Sprays and granules that create an odor that is either unpleasant to rabbits or mimics the smell of a predator are available as odor and scent-based repellents.
 A rabbit will hop away if it smells or tastes the repellant.
 Deer and rabbit repellents based on odor and taste are commonly used.

-Motion-activated rabbit repellents are made out of a lawn sprinkler equipped with a motion sensor.
-When the motion sensor is tripped by the rabbit, the sprinkler activates, blasting the animal with water and scaring it away.
+Motion-activated rabbit repellents are made from a lawn sprinkler equipped with a motion sensor.
+When the rabbit trips the motion sensor, the sprinkler activates, blasting the animal with water and scaring it away.
 The motion sensor is powered by a battery or a solar cell and is usually sensitive enough that only small animals can trigger it.

 Ultrasonic repellents are made out of a small box attached to a stake that is inserted into the ground.
 The repellant emits a tone that is inaudible to humans but annoying to rabbits, causing them to flee.
 These repellents generally include a solar panel that charges the device’s battery.
 These units will also be effective against other four-legged pests, such as moles.